dnngky/quekno-rx/README.md

 ```
 Alternatively, the user may choose to manually install the packages listed in `install.sh`.

-Once generated, benchmarks may be found in `out`.

 ## Benchmark construction

 Benchmarks are categorised into the following packages, where `gate` and `depth` refer to gate size and depth optimisation objectives respectively: